apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/FileSystemShell.md

 ----------

-Timestamps of objects and directories in Object Stores may not follow the behavior of filesystem files and directories.
+Timestamps of objects and directories in Object Stores may not follow the behavior of files and directories in HDFS.

-1. The create time of a object will be the time it was created on the object store; this will be at the end of the write process, not the beginning.
+1. The creation and initial modification times of an object will be the time it was created on the object store; this will be at the end of the write process, not the beginning.
+1. The timestamp will be taken from the object store infrastructure's clock, not that of the client.
-1. If an object is overwritten, the modification time will generally be updated.
+1. If an object is overwritten, the modification time will be updated.
 1. Directories may or may not have valid timestamps.
+They are unlikely to have their modification times updated when an object underneath is updated.
 1. The `atime` access time feature is not supported by any of the object stores found in the Apache Hadoop codebase.

+Consult the `DistCp` documentation for details on how this may affect the `distcp -update` operation.

 Security model and operations
 -----------------------------